Tag: stakeholder presentations

 • Your recommendations stop getting stuck in review cycles

-Written by Mary Beth Hazeldine — Owner & Managing Director of Winning Presentations, 24 years corporate banking at JPMorgan Chase, PwC, RBS, and Commerzbank.
-I’ve written decision slides that unlocked £50M+ in funding and taught hundreds of executives how to do the same.
-Last updated: January 2026.
+Written by Mary Beth Hazeldine — Owner & Managing Director of Winning Presentations, 25 years corporate banking at JPMorgan Chase, PwC, RBS, and Commerzbank.
+I’ve written decision slides that unlocked senior funding decisions across global banking; today she helps senior professionals build the same.
+Last updated: April 2026.

 🚨 Presenting a DECISION this week?
 Use this 60-second check: